IfeomaIgwebuike/College-Database/README.md

-A collection of SQL codes, Database Schema, Table, Data Insertion, Etc
+A collection of SQL codes, Database Schema, Table, Data Insertion, Etc, for a college DataBase.

 -- #TASK 1.
 Create a SCHEMA for your DataBase (Class, Course, Department, Employee, Enroll, Professor, School, Student,
 	Building and Room) (Test_Schema.SQL)